sridharshini1/cloudnetworking-config-solutions/docs/NGFW/ngfw.md

 ### Prerequisites

-For the usage of this configuration solution, the following should be installed:

-1.  **Terraform**: Use with Terraform v1.12.0 or later.
-2.  **gcloud SDK**: Install the SDK to authenticate to Google Cloud.
+For the common prerequisites for this repository, please refer to the **[prerequisites.md](../prerequisites.md)** guide.
+Any additional prerequisites specific to this user journey will be listed below.

-3.  **IAM Permissions**: Ensure the user or Service Account running Terraform has the combined set of roles required for both stages:
+**IAM Permissions**: Ensure the user or Service Account running Terraform has the combined set of roles required for both stages:
   * **Project Roles:** `roles/compute.admin`, `roles/compute.securityAdmin`, `roles/compute.networkAdmin`, `roles/networksecurity.securityProfileAdmin`, `roles/serviceusage.serviceUsageConsumer`.
   * **Organization Roles:** `roles/compute.orgFirewallPolicyAdmin`, `roles/resourcemanager.organizationViewer`.

 ### Deploy through “terraform-cli”